Resources

 PBM can be used alongside surgical laser dentistry, but it has a different goal.
 A simple patient explanation is: surgical lasers remove tissue, PBM helps tissue recover.
 This difference matters for safety, trust, and compliance messaging.

-If you position your clinic as biological dentistry or holistic care, this distinction becomes even more important.
+If you position your clinic as Biological Dentistry or holistic care, this distinction becomes even more important.
 Patients often fear heat damage or “burning,” so you must clearly explain that PBM is non-thermal and supportive, not destructive.

 PBM vs Photodynamic Therapy: The Antimicrobial Confusion